Mucca Pazza: Collaborations

-In July 2019, Mucca Pazza collaborated with dance company Pilobolus on the opening ceremony of Old Forester's Kentucky Center in Louisville, KY.
+In July 2019, Mucca Pazza collaborated with dance company Pilobolus on the opening ceremony of Old Forester's Kentucky Center in Louisville, Kentucky.
 The band was featured in some of the dance company's shadow work and provided a transition between acts.

 Tiny Desk concert

 In January 2015, Mucca Pazza performed on NPR Music’s Tiny Desk concert series, with either 23 or 24 band members present.
 Bob Boilen, creator of the series, described the band’s performance as “the biggest and most colorful Tiny Desk show of them all, this one was a challenge and a thrill to pull off.”
 Mucca Pazza’s appearance was later selected by Bob Boilen as one of the 15 best Tiny Desk concerts of 2015.

 Music videos

-Mucca Pazza has created music videos for the following songs: Boss Taurus, All Out of Bubblegum (live at Mass MoCA), Tube Sock Tango (wax cylinder version), The Sit Down Waltz, Rest on Muffin Street, and Mr. Spider Goes Home to Spiderland.
+Mucca Pazza has created music videos for the songs "Boss Taurus", "All Out of Bubblegum (live at Mass MoCA)", "Tube Sock Tango (wax cylinder version)", "The Sit Down Waltz", "Rest on Muffin Street", and "Mr. Spider Goes Home to Spiderland".

 Mucca Pazza is featured in the official music video for Andrew Bird’s song “Fitz and the Dizzyspells”, which was filmed at The Hideout in Chicago in 2009.
 The video storyline was written by Sharon Lanza.